 Walking with Oma - The Skrainka family story during three centuries on three continents is told by a granddaughter who follows her Oma into history and into hell itself. continued

 Out Take One:

 The Forebears aroused Polish-born, Luxembourg historian Marc Murzynski to investigate Angelika Hoerle’s “Fick” roots in what was at the time of her ancestors a Prussian Province.
 Murzynski Born in Massow, the hometown of Angelika Hoerle’s father and grandfather, plans a monograph on the former inhabitants of Pomerania who left or were displaced between 1900-1950. more

 Things started to percolate for Angelika and Willy Fick in 1912.
 Willy began evening and Sunday courses in drawing and architectural drafting at Cologne’s Kunstgewerbe School.
 Angelika did all his assignments with him. more

-My continuing 15 seconds of fame in Tom Thomson film West Wind: The Vision of Tom Thomson, a film by Michele Hozer and Peter Raymont, screens at the TIFF Bell Lightbox April 20-26th at 7 p.m.
-Friday, April 20 and Saturday, April 21 screening followed by Q&A with the filmmakers.
+My continuing 15 seconds of fame in Tom Thomson film West Wind: The Vision of Tom Thomson, a film by Michele Hozer and Peter Raymont, screened at the TIFF Bell Lightbox in 2012, followed by Q&A with the filmmakers.

-The film will also screen at the Lakefield Literary Festival July 20-23, 2012.
+The film was also screened at the Lakefield Literary Festival July 20-23, 2012.
 Catch my 15 seconds as a talking head, filmed in the Leith Church and the Thomson homestead, Rose Hill.
 The film is lovingly shot and brilliantly executed.
 Research kudos go to Nancy Lang and Rebecca Middleton—sleuths par excellence.
 I love comparing notes with them.